FredHutch/diy-cromwell-server/README.md

 > Note:  For this server, you will want multiple cores to allow it to multi-task.
 Memory is less important when you use an external database.
 I have requested one `largenode` for this server but you can request less if you are likely to be only doing one workflow at a time.

+> Note:  As we work through Cromwell testing, we are adding configuration setups that might work better for certain needs.
+Carefully choose which set of Cromwell conf files you are using.

 5. Kick off your server either:

 By connecting to `rhino` then: